ColtonBoston/ListApp/README.md

 * Add option to move list items up or down
 * Add option to sort list items (By author, A-Z, etc.)
 * Add option to copy a list item to another list
-* Show a user's rawUsername in displays instead of lowercase username